 Cleaning After a Storm

-When a storm causes damage to your home, you may feel overwhelmed and unsure of how to start the cleanup process.
-Due to flooding and other factors, however, there are several ways in which cleaning after a storm often differs from cleaning after other types of damage from water.
+When a storm causes damage to your home, you may feel overwhelmed and unsure how to start the cleanup process.
+Due to flooding and other factors, however, there are several ways in which cleaning after a storm often differs from cleaning after different types of damage from water.

-Whereas a pipe break may only require a certain area of the house to be cleaned, and it likely will not result in a major flood, storms can cause extensive water damage.
+Whereas a pipe break may only require a certain area of the house to be cleaned and likely will not result in a significant flood, storms can cause extensive water damage.
 Standing flood water can often be contaminated, meaning that removing the water can be hazardous if not done correctly.
-It’s important to use protective equipment, like masks, boots, gloves, and other items when removing water that is polluted.
+It’s essential to use protective equipment, like masks, boots, gloves, and other items when removing polluted water.

 Once water is removed from the home after a storm, it’s important to dry out the area.
-Keeping the home dry will help prevent mold growth.
-However, it’s important to make sure the right equipment is used while drying the area out after flooding.
-Using a vacuum cleaner or putting on a fan when a ceiling is drooping can be hazardous as well as ineffective.
+Keep the home dry will help prevent mold growth.
+However, it’s essential to make sure the right equipment is used while drying the area after flooding.
+Using a vacuum cleaner or putting on a fan when a ceiling is drooping can be hazardous and ineffective.
 Once the home is dry, the next process of cleaning and restoration can begin.

-Since storm floodwater is often contaminated, a home that has sustained flood damage is often typically thoroughly sanitized.
-In addition to cleaning items within your home, which may include furniture, clothes, or other personal belongings, the home itself may require special cleaning.
-Often, the process of disinfecting a home includes eliminating the causes of unpleasant odors as well as eliminating odors themselves, and the use of disinfectants as well as the use of antibacterial treatments.
+Since storm floodwater is often contaminated, a home with sustained flood damage is often typically thoroughly sanitized.
+Besides cleaning items within your home, including furniture, clothes, or other personal belongings, the home itself may require special cleaning.
+Often, the process of disinfecting a home includes eliminating the causes of unpleasant odors and eliminating odors themselves, and the use of disinfectants as well as the use of antibacterial treatments.